hoonzis/hoonzis.github.io/_posts/2016-04-16-generating-payoff-charts-fsharp-javascript.md

 ![americaneuropean](https://raw.githubusercontent.com/hoonzis/hoonzis.github.io/master/images/optionscharts/american_vs_european.PNG)

 ## Payoff charts
 A bit of theory is necessary here, just to describe the domain: options and strategies.
 Options are financial contracts that give you the right to buy some asset in the future for agreed price.
+The code that I will describe in few following paragraphs is part of the [Pricer](https://github.com/hoonzis/Pricer) library and is used later by a F\# WebAPI controller which serves the data to the JavaScript front end.
+Let's first look at options.

 ### Call and Put Options
 - Call is the right to **buy** the stock for agreed price